Xoom7573/SnakeGame/README.md

    - Snake Head image as the head of the snake

  >Progress
-   - Score (add defferent apples score Ex:[ yellow: -10, red: +20, gold: *2])
-   - Food counter (score and food counter are the same atm.)
+   - Score GOLD, BAD AND NORMAL FOOD!
    -

  >Bugs
-   - Pauze not working when snake is longer then '2'
    -

  >Done
    - Pauzing the game by pressing spacebar!
+   - Food and score counter done :), go play!

  >SCREENSHOT OF THE GAME!